-The authentic Italian puttanesca recipe is a pasta dish from Rome – well, maybe-: a tomato sauce with olives, capers and anchovies.
+The authentic Italian puttanesca recipe is a pasta dish from Rome – well, maybe.
+Anyway, the original, classic puttanesca “sugo” is a tomato sauce enriched with olives, capers and anchovies.

 The authentic Italian puttanesca has a dirty name.
 It recalls a bad word that elegantly translates to “prostitute”.
 The recipe is instead an easy, pantry-stocks and delicious pasta dish seasoned with tomato sauce, anchovies, and olives.